-Please bring with you a dressing gown and a pair of slippers.
+Please bring a property bag to keep your belongings.
+You may also bring with you a dressing gown and a pair of slippers.
+If you have a colostomy, please bring a spare colostomy bag with you.
 Please leave all valuables at home.
 The hospital cannot accept responsibility for these items.